MomX/Momocs/README.md

 devtools::install_github("vbonhomme/Momocs", build_vignettes= TRUE)
 library(Momocs)
 ````
-* Next release on CRAN version (v1.0) is planned for March 2016.
-Please note that the current [CRAN](http://cran.r-project.org/package=Momocs) version (0.2) has been published in [_Journal of Statistical Software_](http://www.jstatsoft.org/v56/i13/paper) and is no longer supported.
+* Please note that the current [CRAN](http://cran.r-project.org/package=Momocs) version (0.2) has been published in [_Journal of Statistical Software_](http://www.jstatsoft.org/v56/i13/paper) and is no longer supported.
 Since then, Momocs has been entirely rewritten and considerably enlarged.

 Features
 --------